 Cost: Need to invest in facilities and maintenance.

 Limited Access: Access to existing facilities may be limited and on high demand.

 Pros and Cons of cloud computing

-- Cost: Cloud computing can be viewed as pay-as-you-go computing: You pay only when you need the service (NeCTAR services are even free to you).
+- Cost: Cloud computing can be viewed as pay-as-you-go computing: You pay only when you need the service.
 This is usually much cheaper than building and maintaining an on-premises physical server farm.

 Shifting large infrastructure spendings to an operational expense has many advantages, including

 instant availability and